anandvimal/Website-Performance-Optimization/lesson0.md

 i downloaded google chrome unstable from : http://www.chromium.org/getting-involved/dev-channel

-and needs chrome in android for debugging. how to set android chrome for this : https://developer.chrome.com/devtools/docs/remote-debugging
+and needs chrome in android for debugging. how to set android chrome for this :(remote debugging) https://developer.chrome.com/devtools/docs/remote-debugging

 new version of same page is here: